Reference 14 — CAN transport

 The per-node endpoint slot (the path leaf the map resolves).

 encode_can_id / decode_can_id are exact inverses for any in-range value; an input beyond 29 bits decodes to nullopt.
+A distinct version prefix is a disjoint protocol band: a receiver ignores every frame whose prefix is not its own, so two protocol generations share one wire without interpreting each other.

 Bit widths are a reference-impl modeling choice